 Parx Casino (Confirmed partner: GameAccount Network)

-Parx Casino is a state-of-the-art gambling property with over 3,500 slots, 130 table games and 80 poker tables.
-The casino has already solidified a deal with GameAccount Network (GAN) to provide its online casino software, should the industry go live.
-GAN currently powers Parx’s social casino, ParxOnline.com.
+Parx Casino is a state-of-the-art gambling facility featuring over 3,500 slots, 130 table games and 80 poker tables.
+The casino confirmed years ago that it would partner with GameAccount Network (GAN) should iGaming go live in the Commonwealth.
+GAN currently powers Parx’s social casino, ParxOnline.

 In 2015, GAN put out a press release confirming that it would work with Parx “for all forms of real money Internet gambling (including poker, for the avoidance of doubt) in the event the state of Pennsylvania enacts legislation to regulate real money Internet gaming.”

-SugarHouse Casino (Probable partner: Rush Street Interactive)
+SugarHouse Casino (Confirmed partner: Rush Street Interactive)

 SugarHouse, owned by HSP Gaming and managed by Rush Street Gaming, is Philadelphia’s only casino.
-In New Jersey, PlaySugarHouse.com is partnered with Atlantic City’s Golden Nugget, and operates its own branded online gambling site using a platform developed by its iGaming wing, Rush Street Interactive.
+In New Jersey, the property is partnered with Atlantic City’s Golden Nugget, and operates its own branded online gambling site using a platform developed by its internal iGaming wing, Rush Street Interactive.

-Rivers Casino (Probable partner: Rush Street Interactive)
+Rivers Casino (Confirmed partner: Rush Street Interactive)